Is Sodium Lauryl Sulfate Bad for Your Skin?

 Sodium Laureth Sulfate vs Sodium Lauryl Sulfate

 When SLS and SLES are used in these different household cleaning and cosmetic products, it has been documented that they both can cause irritants to both the skin and eyes.
 According to Dermveda, this irritation that is elicited from SLS and SLES can eventually lead to skin redness and dehydration, as well as an altering in the skin barrier function and the natural pH level of the skin.
-These degrees of irritation produced from sodium laureth sulfate and sodium lauryl sulfate will vary from person-to-person, by duration of skin contact, and even by the time of year.
+These degrees of irritation produced from sodium Laureth sulfate and sodium lauryl sulfate will vary from person-to-person, by the duration of skin contact, and even by the time of year.

-Is Sodium Lauryl Sulfate Safe?
+Is Sodium Lauryl Sulfate safe?

 If you are someone who has sensitive skin that is easily impacted by the SLS chemical used in your regular, everyday detergent which can lead to the need to switch your laundry detergent to a more natural, less toxic detergent alternative.
-It is best to look for a safe laundry care product that states in the ingredients to be “sodium lauryl sulfate free” and even finding one that is all-clear labeled which means it does not contain any harsh or toxic chemicals in its ingredients.
-There are a variety of safer, alternative laundry detergent for sensitive skin and laundry care products that contain fewer toxic ingredients including the omission of sodium lauryl sulfate in its chemical list.
+It is best to look for a safe laundry care product that states in the ingredients to be “sodium lauryl sulfate-free” and even finding one that is all-clear labeled which means it does not contain any harsh or toxic chemicals in its ingredients.
+There is a variety of safer, alternative laundry detergent for sensitive skin and laundry care products that contain fewer toxic ingredients including the omission of sodium lauryl sulfate in its chemical list.

-Although there are plenty of options to choose from when it comes to selecting a SLS free laundry detergent, what can you do if your clothing and other household fabrics have already been tainted by these chemicals in previous washing loads that used SLS detergent?
 The EnviroKlenz Laundry Enhancer is a specifically designed laundry additive that can be safely and effectively use in most wash loads to eradicate and expel chemical odors completely from the fabrics of the material(s).
 The EnviroKlenz Laundry Enhancer works alongside your normal everyday detergent to enhance its ability to remove those tough odors that would normally be impossible to remove, and best of all EnviroKlenz Laundry Enhancer contains no masking agents or fragrances providing you with a clean and odor-free results.

 ✓ Patented earth mineral technology works to attack VOCs and break them down on a compound level